DRZZ40000/Sol-Rng-Macros/README.md

-# How to use these macro's
+# How to use the macros

 ## Guilded Coin Macro